German 10-year yield at 7-week low as inflation lags | Business

 German 10-year yield at 7-week low as inflation lags

-The 10-year Bund yield hit its lowest in over seven weeks on Tuesday, as Germany's inflation reading missed forecasts ahead of a reading for the euro zone, and divisions widen between policymakers on how to react to a second COVID wave.
+The 10-year Bund yield hit its lowest in over seven weeks on Tuesday as Germany's inflation reading missed forecasts ahead of a reading for the euro zone while divisions widened between policymakers on how to react to a second COVID wave.
 September's harmonised German consumer prices fell 0.4%, far below the 0.1% drop analysts had expected.
 Euro zone inflation data is due on Friday.

 - READ MORE ON: